jhpyle/docassemble/_docs/functions.md

 The [`go_back_in_session()`] function causes the effect of clicking the "back" button in an interview session.
 It has two required
-arguments: the interview filename and the session ID.
-It also accepts an optional keyword argument `secret`, which is the encryption key to use to decrypt the interview dictionary, if it is encrypted.
+arguments: the DALang filename for the interview and the session ID.
+It also accepts an optional keyword argument `secret`, which is the encryption key to use to decrypt the [interview session dictionary], if it is encrypted.

 {% highlight python %}
 go_back_in_session(filename, session_id, secret)